samuelim01/tp/docs/DeveloperGuide.md

 This enhancement will allow WedLog to detect duplicate tags, regardless of case.
 A tag will be stored in WedLog in lowercase, for standardisation.

 #### Benefits
 We understand that our users may assign tags with the same name but different case.
-This enhancement will enforce case-insensitivity for the input of tags and , so as to prevent duplicate tags from being added to WedLog.
+This enhancement will enforce case-insensitivity for the input of tags so as to prevent duplicate tags from being added to WedLog.

 #### Implementation